The Study of Religion and Philosophy

 Excellent Graduate School Preparation and Placement

-Students who have graduated from Roanoke's religion, christian studies and philosophy programs have gone on to graduate study at institutions such as Loyola University; Princeton Seminary; Luther Seminary; University of Tennessee, Knoxville; and others.
+Students who have graduated from Roanoke's religion and philosophy programs have gone on to graduate study at institutions such as Loyola University; Princeton Seminary; Luther Seminary; University of Tennessee, Knoxville; and others.

-Activities and Organizations for Philosophy, Religion and Theology Majors
+Activities and Organizations for Philosophy and Religion Majors